kevinta893/AppendFileNumberingByDate/README.md

 # AppendFileNumberingByDate
 Renames files by appending a 0 padded number at the end of them by date in ascending date/time order.

+Skips renaming if the file has already been renamed the intended number.
+Deleted files will cause subsequent files in the numbering scheme to be renamed and name collisions may occur.

 ## How to Run

 Rename all files in directory